Who can make a data request?

 - Stop processing their data

-- Not to make a decision about them based on automated processing or profiling
+- Not to make a decision about them based on automated processing or profiling.

 Managers should make sure that arrangements are in place to cover staff absences.
 Annual leave is not a valid justification for late responses.

-Make sure to read through, and remove any references to third parties, or other individuals not relevant to the case
+Make sure to read through, and remove any references to third parties, or other individuals not relevant to the case.

-- Identify the people involved in the case (staff and students) and seek their permission to release the information.
+In this case, identify the staff and students involved in the case and seek their permission to release the information.
 Make sure that they are aware of the specific deadlines.
-If they do not wish to have that information released, you must seek advice from HIG.
-It is not acceptable to decline a DSR on the grounds that involved parties do not wish to get involved.
+If they do not wish to have that information released, seek advice from IG.

+We cannot decline a DSAR on the grounds that involved parties do not wish to get involved.

-We must balance the wishes of the applicant with our legal requirements and with our responsibilities to staff and students.
+We must also balance the wishes of the applicant with our legal requirements and with our responsibilities to staff and students.

 You must ask the applicant how they would prefer the information – hard copy or electronic?

-If electronically, pdf the information and password protect it.
+If electronically, PDF the information and password-protect it.
 Ask the applicant for details of the email account they want it sent to, and send a test email to make sure that the details are correct.
-Send the pdf document, and in the covering email confirm that the password will be sent separately.
+Send the PDF document, and in the covering email confirm that the password will be sent separately.

-Information on providing transcripts and certificates can be found at the Student Service Centre
+Information on providing transcripts and certificates can be found at the Student Service Centre.

-More information and guidance about Data Protection can be found at the Heritage and Information Governance pages.
+For more about data protection, see the Information Governance pages.
 There is also further information on GDPR for managers available here, and a guide to secure passwords and encryption.